Speech Therapy For Right Hemisphere Brain Damage

 How A Speech Therapist Can Help With Brain Damage

-Speech therapy is an excellent method of treatment for right hemisphere brain damage.
+Speech therapy is an excellent solution for right hemisphere brain damage.

-The type of treatment you will receive will depend on which areas you are experiencing difficulties, as well as your personal goals.
+The type of intervention you will receive will depend on which areas you are experiencing difficulties, as well as your personal goals.

 1. To Improve Language

-Treatments for the improvement of pragmatics utilize techniques, such as role play and video modeling, to improve your social communication.
+Finally, your speech therapist can help you improve your pragmatics skills but utilizing techniques, such as role play and video modeling, to improve your social communication.

 2. To Improve Executive Function